bobbingwide/genesistant/README.md

 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 Use the Genesis theme framework assistant to see how Genesis hooks and filters are used to generate the web page.

+This information should help you to determine which hooks you need to change to make the page display what you want it to display.

+Genesistant also contains some logic that enables you to use functionality from the oik suite of plugins. e.g. the virtual field "no_title" which can be used to hide the display of a title.

 ## Installation